 Triple Sec - 1834

-I consider triple Sec to be an integral part of the drink and is essential to margarita history.
-This is also where we can start narrowing things down a bit further.
 Triple Sec was invented in 1834, reportedly by a distillery named Combier, which still exists today.
 By the late 1800s, Triple Sec was a common liquor in the bartender’s arsenal of alcohols.

 Using this information, I would say our timeline for margarita history has narrowed from 1834 forward, but probably even much later than that.
 Triple Sec still needed to find notoriety and find its way to tequila.
-Tequila was primarily a drink that still lived and breathed in Mexico.
-Triple Sec was born in Europe.

 General Accounts of Margarita History

 Most accounts for the origin of the Margarita come from the timeline of about 1930 to 1955.
-So, I think our best course of action in trying to narrow down the history of these origin stories is to just list them and rate my opinion on how feasible the origin story is.
+So, I think our best course of action in trying to narrow down the history of these origin stories is to just list them and rate my opinion on their feasibility.

 We can cut some of the origin stories out right away due to an advertising campaign in 1945 from Jose Cuervo that featured the Margarita.
 Because I am interested in the origin story of the Margarita and not the not-origin stories, I am going to leave anything out that has dates following 1945, as I think it is safe to say that they are FALSE.

 Carlos Herrera and Marjorie King - Allergies

 Herrera pulled together the Margarita, and margarita history was made.
-According to the LA Times article, the name Margarita is a Spanish version of Marjorie.
+According to the LA Times article, Margarita is a Spanish version of Marjorie.
 I tried to find an interview with Herrera, but I could not find anything, and he passed away in 1992.
 Possible Origin Truth?
 Seems Possible

 Prohibition Made the Margarita

-I own the David Wondrich book, Imbibe!, and in it, he suggests that the Margarita may have simply been a creation from the times of Prohibition.
+I own the David Wondrich book, Imbibe!, and he suggests that the Margarita may have simply been a creation from the times of Prohibition.
 Americans could cross over into Mexico and partake in alcoholic beverages.

 There was a casino and golf course that opened up right across the border and was serving tequila drinks as a house drink.
 Did you know that the Spanish word for daisy is Margarita?
-Incidentally, there is also a famous cocktail named Daisy and here is a Rum Daisy recipe.
+Incidentally, there is also a famous cocktail named Daisy and a Rum Daisy recipe.
 One version of the daisy had virtually the same ingredients as our modern Margarita, minus the tequila.

 One thing about drinks in the olden days is that alcohol was often interchangeable for different recipes.
 So, they may have had a Rum Daisy or a Brandy Daisy or a Whiskey Daisy.
 This variation was the Tequila Daisy.

 The invention of the Margarita may have been the result of Prohibition.
 This would have placed the creation in the early 30s, and we are unsure when it would have been changed from a Tequila Daisy to a Margarita.
-That transition from a Tequila Daisy to a literal Spanish translation of Daisy seems pretty reasonable.
-Possible Origin Truth?
-Seems Possible

 Francisco Morales at Tommy’s Place Bar and Margarita History

 I like this origin story quite a bit.
 The story goes that Francisco invented the drink on the 4th of July in 1942.
 A woman ordered a magnolia cocktail, but Francisco did not know how to make it.
-Instead of telling the truth, he mixed up a drink, and because the name sounded like ‘Magnolia”, he called it a Margarita.
-Well, she liked it, and Margarita’s history was sealed.

 We even have a 1974 interview with Francisco Morales from Texas Monthly that tells the story in his own words.
 A cool part is that he since moved to the US, became a citizen, and worked a working-class life as a milkman for 25 years before his passing in 1997.
 Possible Origin Truth?
 Seems Possible, and we hear it straight from him.
 I like this one.